-When you migrate a system from a previous version of AIX to AIX Version 5.2, AIX Version 5.3, AIX Version 6.1, or AIX Version 7.1 it is automatically set to run in compatibility mode (pre520tune mode).
+When you migrate a new version of the AIX operating system from a previous version of AIX operating system, your system is to automatically set to run in compatibility mode (pre520tune mode).
 Compatibility scripts that replace the vmtune and schedtune commands are included with AIX 5.2, which means that the previous behavior of the tuning commands is preserved to a large extent after a migration.